dmcg310/Rust-Traverse/README.md

 #### Navigation

-- `ESC`: Quit the application
+- `ESC`: Quit the application.
-- `1`: Select the Files pane
+- `1`: Select the Files pane.
-- `2`: Select the Directories pane
+- `2`: Select the Directories pane.
-- `j`: Select the next item in the current pane
+- `j`: Select the next item in the current pane.
-- `k`: Select the previous item in the current pane
+- `k`: Select the previous item in the current pane.

 #### File and Directory Operations

-- `n`: Create a new file or directory, depending on the current pane
+- `n`: Create a new file or directory, depending on the current pane.
-- `m`: Move the selected file or directory
+- `m`: Move the selected file or directory.
-- `CTRL + d`: Delete the selected file or directory
+- `CTRL + d`: Delete the selected file or directory.
-- `r`: Rename the selected file or directory
+- `r`: Rename the selected file or directory.
-- `f`: Navigate to a directory using a relative or absolute path
+- `f`: Navigate to a directory using a relative or absolute path.

 ## Configuration